 All SRAM can be configured to maintain their internal state as long as it is configured to do so using power API call.
-The GPIO logic level remains static since power domain system (PD\SYSTEM) remains powered.
+The GPIO logic level does not remain static in power-down mode.
+All GPIO pin state will be logic '0' in power- down mode.

-IOCON register configuration and peripheral registers related ONLY to Flexcomm3 (SPI, I2C, I2S, USART), GINTOO, RTC, OS Event timer and analog comparator will maintain state.
+All IOCON registers and peripheral registers related ONLY to Flexcomm3 (SPI, I2C, I2S, USART), GINTO0, RTC, OS Event timer, and analog comparator will maintain state in power-down mode.